 This open tract of land forms the western boundary of the village and has the Oxfordshire Way and two other footpaths running across it.
 It provides a valuable connection between North Lane and the village centre.
 Evidence of a ridge and furrow ploughing pattern suggests this site was once an important part of the manorial field use, running alongside the

 mill stream and close to the Mill.
 Now known as the Schoolfield, it was used as a recreational area when the school was in occupation and is currently a valued open space, in private ownership.
 The Conservation Area Appraisal notes that the relationship of this medieval ridge and furrow field to the village is considered of importance ‘because of the two way views both into and out of the Conservation Area and due to the heavily vegetated boundary which separates the land from the surrounding landscape, while remaining open to the village’.
 It is a rich habitat which connects other protected sites (the SSSI 400m to the north with the Weston Wood and Otmoor borderlands to the south.
-This site is the subject of Policy C1 of this Neighbourhood Plan (Area B).

 Designated Local green Spaces in the Neighbourhood Plan* (see Policy E6 and E7, Figure 15 and section 2.4):